MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackageAssignmentRequest.md

     - `[Text <IMicrosoftGraphAccessPackageLocalizedContent>]`: accessPackageLocalizedContent
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DefaultText <String>]`: The fallback string, which is used when a requested localization is not available.
 Required.
-      - `[LocalizedTexts <IMicrosoftGraphAccessPackageLocalizedText[]>]`: Content represented in a format for a specific locale.
+      - `[LocalizedTexts <IMicrosoftGraphAccessPackageLocalizedText2[]>]`: Content represented in a format for a specific locale.
         - `[LanguageCode <String>]`: The ISO code for the intended language.
 Required.
         - `[Text <String>]`: The text in the specific language.
 Required.
   - `[DisplayValue <String>]`: The display value of the answer.
 Required.

-BODYPARAMETER `<IMicrosoftGraphAccessPackageAssignmentRequest1>`: accessPackageAssignmentRequest
+BODYPARAMETER <IMicrosoftGraphAccessPackageAssignmentRequest1>: accessPackageAssignmentRequest
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AccessPackage <IMicrosoftGraphAccessPackage>]`: accessPackage